WE’VE GOT SERIOUS SKILLS

 When Ms. Wendy introduced me to the Magda Gerber/RIE philosophy, pertaining to “Caring for Infants with Respect” I realized that here again my mother had equipped me for taking care of children.
 Whether babysitting, classroom setting, etcetera.
 No matter how young or old, respect them by communicating with them.
 Babies are people too and should be treated as such; with kindness and respect.

-School Age Teacher/Preschool Assistant Teacher – Ms. Sue *Celebrating 4 years of service in 2019
+School Age Teacher/Preschool Assistant Teacher – Ms. Sue *Celebrating 4 years of service

 Hello!
 My name is Sue Shove.
 I am the Before and After School Age Care Teacher and Assistant Preschool Teacher in the Preschool Program.
 I attended Wayne State University then graduated from Detroit Business Institute.
 I am married and have three college age children.
 After the birth of my twins, I become a stay at home Mom.
 When they started preschool, I got a job as a Playground/Lunch Supervisor at Heritage Elementary School and have been at Heritage ever since.